at the Johannes Kepler University Linz

 Your personal data will remain stored as long as the subscription to the respective newsletter is active.

 C. Online Contact Form

 The website offers an online contact form which can be used to contact us electronically.

 Data transmitted via the online contact form will be stored, including your contact data, so we may process your request or be available for follow-up questions.

 The following data can be collected as part of the online contact form:

 First name, last name, e-mail address, subject, and request/inquiry are mandatory in the online contact form.
 The contact form cannot be sent to us without this information.
-Providing additional details (such as your telephone number) is voluntary.
+Providing additional details (such as your telephone number or any personal data/information in uploaded files) is voluntary.
 You may freely decide whether or not you wish to provide us with this information.